lulco/phoenix/docs/configuration.md

 ## Configuration
 Before start using phoenix you need to create configuration file.
 If you don't want to set `--config` option to phoenix commands, name of your configuration file has to be one of phoenix.php, phoenix.yml, phoenix.neon or phoenix.json and it has to be stored at the same directory as you execute phoenix from, e.g. project root.

 Basically configuration is an array which is passed to phoenix commands.
 Files with extensions yml (yaml), neon and json are parsed, php configuration file is included.
-It means that php file have to return an configuration array directly.
+It means that php file has to return an configuration array directly.

 Configuration array consist of four parts:
 - `log_table_name` - string - default "phoenix_log"